 Improper electrical distribution remains one of the leading causes of fire.
 Because of this, home inspectors are focused on determining the conditions of the electrical conditions in the home.
 Exposed wiring, painted outlets, double-tapping of circuit breakers, and improperly modified electrical panels are among the few electrical hazards home inspectors find.

 Running toilets, hidden water leaks, sediment buildup, high water pressure, and broken or rusty pipes are some of the plumbing issues that when left unattended could cost thousands of dollars to fix.

 Remember, there’s no such thing as a perfect home so don’t be overwhelmed if you receive a lengthy home inspection report.
 Focus more on the summary of the issues and discuss with your agent how to move forward with the purchase.
 The main goal of a home inspection is to give you the knowledge you need to make an informed buying decision.
 The home inspection is a crucial and very important step in the home buying process.

-If you or someone you know is purchasing a home and needs a quality home inspector in Baltimore MD, be sure to give 4U Inspection Services a call (443) 539-8012 Today or Click To Schedule Online 24/7 Right From Our Website.
+If you or someone you know is purchasing a home and needs a quality home inspector in Baltimore MD, be sure to give 4U Inspection Services a call at (443) 539-8012 today or click here to schedule online 24/7 right from our website.

 How do I Find a Good Home Inspector?